BP Oil Spill Apology

 This particular accident remains the largest and most destructive oil spill since the infamous Exxon Valdez catastrophe in 1989 and likely the most costly.

-The environmental impact of the BP oil spill continues to affect the entire gulf region today.
+The environmental impact of the BP oil spill has continued to affect the entire gulf region even today.

-About 4,200 miles of the Gulf coast remain off limits to shrimpers who continue to find tar balls in their nets.
-About 320 miles of shoreline across Louisiana remain affected by the BP oil spill and wetlands (marsh grass) throughout the region continue to die.
+About 4,200 miles of the Gulf coast remained off limits to shrimpers who continued to find tar balls in their nets.
+About 320 miles of shoreline across Louisiana remained affected by the BP oil spill and wetlands (marsh grass) throughout the region continued to die for years.

 Much of the BP oil spill settling on the sea floor is not degrading and research has confirmed disturbing statistical spikes in the number of dead dolphins that are washing up on Gulf shorelines.